-- A. Photographer: Engage a qualified commercial photographer to take construction photographs. - B. Photographic Camera: Digital: 8 gega pixels, 4 Gb memory stick with SD card pro-duo. - C. Contractor shall submit soft and hard copy of all photographs taken for the project. - D. Date: Unless otherwise indicated, date and time shall be included on each photograph as it is being taken so date and time are integral to photograph. - E. Preconstruction Photographs: Before starting construction, take four color photographs of Project site and surrounding properties from different vantage points, as directed by Engineer.
-Show existing conditions adjacent to property. - F. Periodic Construction Photographs: Take four color photographs monthly, coinciding with cutoff date associated with each Application for Payment.
+- A. Contractor shall submit soft and hard copy of all photographs taken for the project. - B. Date: Unless otherwise indicated, date and time shall be included on each photograph as it is being taken so date and time are integral to photograph. - C. Preconstruction Photographs: Before starting construction, take four color photographs of Project site and surrounding properties from different vantage points, as directed by Engineer.
+Show existing conditions adjacent to property. - D. Periodic Construction Photographs: Take four color photographs monthly, coinciding with cutoff date associated with each Application for Payment.
 Photographer shall select vantage points to best show status of construction and progress since last photographs were taken. - 1.
 Field Office Prints: Retain one set of prints of periodic photographs in field office at Project site, available at all times for reference.
-Identify photographs the same as for those submitted to Engineer. - G. Final Completion Construction Photographs: Take eight color photographs after date of Substantial Completion for submission as Project Record Documents.
+Identify photographs the same as for those submitted to Engineer. - E. Final Completion Construction Photographs: Take eight color photographs after date of Substantial Completion for submission as Project Record Documents.
 Engineer will direct photographer for desired vantage points.